abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/variableazlogin.gif "Install Arc Agent")

-1. Then, select the first 7 lines and, then right click and copy.
+1. Then, **select the first 7 lines and, then right click and copy**.

-1. Then, go back to the putty session and paste it into the ubuntu-k8s VM by doing a right click and it will start executing.
+1. Then, go back to the **putty session** and paste it into the ubuntu-k8s VM by doing a right click and it will start executing.

 1. Once it is executed, you have declared the values of AppID, AppSecret, TenantID, SubscriptionID, ResourceGroup, and location, and then logged into Azure using the 7th line.
 You can also find the values of these variables in the **Environment Details** tab.
 These variables are required for the next steps.